 The Carole A. Feuerman Sculpture Foundation was formed in 2011 in order to generate excitement, interest and passion for the arts and to inspire and award deserving artists with exhibition opportunities, internships for college credit and education/research grants.

 In furtherance of such general purposes, the Carole A. Feuerman Sculpture Foundation plans to foster innovative artistic expression and the creative process by organizing bi-annual fine art exhibitions that showcase the work of under-represented artists.
-For each show, the Foundation will invite a guest curator to select the artist for exhibition.
+For each show, the Foundation will invite a guest curator to select the artists for exhibition.
 Awards will be given in the form of grants and internships.

 • Exhibit, loan, or sell any of the works to institutions, such as museums, art centers, foundations, parks, galleries, or schools which will show the Works making them also available or viewing and study by students, art history scholars, and the general public.